Table of Content

 When Moving Day Arrives

-If you follow this guideline, you should be well-prepared for moving day (and hopefully, you’ve learned how to prepare your family for a move).
-When your moving day arrives, it’s a good idea to have young children and teens stay under the supervision of a close friend or relative.
-That way, they don’t accidentally get in the way of movers who are carrying heavy objects.
-Be sure to celebrate a successful move-in—you deserve it!
+If you follow this guideline, you should be well-prepared for moving day and hopefully you've learned how to prepare for moving day with your family.
+When your moving day arrives, it's a good idea to have young children and teens stay under the supervision of a close friend or relative.
+That way, they don't accidentally get in the way of movers who are carrying heavy objects.
+Be sure to celebrate a successful move-in, you deserve it!

 Andrews Installation Group - Professional Movers in Tempe, AZ